 The spatial distribution of temperature change in 2100 reflects the pattern of polar amplification (Winton, 2006), i.e. above-average surface warming in high latitudes (Fig. 2).

-In the low RCP3-PD scenario (Fig. 2a), warming in the northern North Atlantic region is set off by the cooling effect of a 20% reduction of the Atlantic meridional overturning circulation (AMOC; Fig. 3a) and the associated reduction in oceanic convection and heat release (compare Sect.
+In the low RCP3-PD scenario (Fig. 2a), warming in the northern North Atlantic region is offset by the cooling effect of a 20% reduction of the Atlantic meridional overturning circulation (AMOC; Fig. 3a) and the associated reduction in oceanic convection and heat release (compare Sect.
 4).
 As the AMOC recovers over the course of the 22nd and 23rd century, this offsetting effect will disappear.
-The behaviour of the AMOC under global warming in CLIMBER-3α is a robust feature of most CMIP3 AOGCMs (Gregory et al., 2005), and the mechanisms at play are in qualitative agreement across the models (Levermann et al., 2007).
+In the RCP8.5 scenario (Fig. 2b), the AMOC reduction is relatively smaller compared to the warming, and has no large offsetting effect.
+The recovery of the AMOC beyond 2200 is facilitated by the retreat of sea ice cover in the North Atlantic (Levermann et al., 2007), which in the case of RCP3-PD even leaves the AMOC stronger in the long-term than under pre-industrial conditions.
+The behaviour of the AMOC under global warming in CLIMBER-3 α is a robust feature of most CMIP3 AOGCMs (Gregory et al., 2005), and the mechanisms at play are in qualitative agreement across the models (Levermann et al., 2007).
 Quantitatively, AOGCMs differ significantly in their response.
-AMOC changes in response to global warming in CLIMBER-3 α as well as most other models in CMIP3 are dominated by changes in heat flux (Gregory et al., 2005).
-Further possible reduction due to Greenland ice sheet melting is not accounted for in these simulations.
+With respect to the pre-industrial overturning strength, CLIMBER-3 α is comparable to the IPCC AR4 model average and consistent with